How to Organize Your Closet in 30 Minutes Flat

 Now that your closet is empty, wipe down the shelves, closet rods, walls, and baseboards with your rag and cleaner, then clear the floor of debris with a vacuum or broom.
 The space shouldn't be too dirty, so it won't take a lot of effort to get yourself a fresh slate here.

 3 Minutes: Look at Your Closet

-Before you think about putting anything inside of your now spotless closet, take a step back and look at the space to think about the ways it has and hasn't been working for you.
+Before you think about putting anything inside your now spotless closet, take a step back and look at the space.
+Consider how it has and hasn't been working for you.